justim/postcss-svg-fallback/README.md

 		basePath: '', // base path for the images found in the css
 		dest: '', // destination for the generated SVGs
-		fallbackSelector: '.no-svg', // selector that gets prefixed to selector })
+		fallbackSelector: '.no-svg', // selector that gets prefixed to selector
+		disableConvert: false, // when `true` only the css is changed (no new files created) })
 	.process(input)
 	.then(function(processor) {